-Goddess Lakshmi is the one that lights the path to a brighter and happy future.
-Place an image or idol of Goddess Lakshmi in your pooja room.
+Goddess Lakshmi is the one that lights the path to a brighter and happier future.
+Place an image or idol of Goddess Lakshmi in your puja room.
 Light the lamps of ghee in front of the Goddess every morning and evening.
 If you have a basil plant, light a ghee lamp before the Tulsi plant too.

 Place Sea Shells And Coweries

-Place coweries and sea shells in the area of worship in your home.
+Place coweries and sea shells in the place of worship in your home.
 These help in attracting positive energies into your home.
-It is believed that these are a form of wealth and keeping them in your home is said to invite more into your home.
-It also creates an atmosphere of spirituality.
+It is believed that these are a form of wealth and keeping them in your home is said to invite more wealth into your house.

 Using Coconut To Worship Goddess Lakshmi

-Coconut is an auspicious fruit.
-It is so auspicious that it is called Sri Phal.
-It is offered to all the deities in the pooja.
-Offering coconut to the Goddess Lakshmi every day invites goodness into the home.
+Coconut is considered a sacred fruit.
+It is also called Sri Phal.
+It is offered to all the deities during Puja.
+Offering coconut to Goddess Lakshmi every day invites goodness and her blessings into the house.